sjlouder/Lastpass-PS/README.md

 # INSTALLING
-Currently: download; Import-Module /Path/To/Lastpass-PS/Lastpass
+Currently: download; Import-Module /Path/To/Lastpass-PS/Lastpass-PS

-Eventually: Install-Module Lastpass #From Powershell Gallery
+Eventually: Install-Module Lastpass-PS #From Powershell Gallery

 # CONTRIBUTING
 While this is still early in development (pre-1.0), I'm mostly looking for testers and test writers, feature ideas/priority, and help with documentation.
 Pull requests are welcome, but this is a side project so collaboration will likely be slow.